-Prerequisite: Geometry, Algebra II and teacher recommendation.

-Precalculus is a course that strongly combines algebra and geometry.
-The course has been specifically designed to give the student an understanding of the foundations of calculus.
-Polynomials, rational, exponential, logarithmic, and trigonometric (or circular) functions, as well as some of their properties and graphs are discussed in detail.
-Students will learn to use the graphing calculator to analyze functions.
-This accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.
-Extensive use of graphing calculators is incorporated throughout each course.

-2340 CALCULUS I Full Year Grades 11-12 5 Credits

-Prerequisite: Successful completion of the college preparatory mathematics program, including Precalculus and Trigonometry, and teacher recommendation.
+- 2240TRIGONOMETRY AND PRE-CALCULUSFull YearGrades 11-125 CreditsPrerequisite:Geometry, Algebra II and teacher recommendation.Pre-Calculus is a course that strongly combines algebra and geometry.The course has beenspecifically designed to give the student an understanding of the foundations of calculus.Polynomials, rational, exponential, logarithmic, and trigonometric (or circular) functions, as well assome of their properties and graphs are discussed in detail.Students will learn to use the graphingcalculator to analyze functions.This accelerated course will require that a significant amount ofwork be accomplished outside the confines of the class period.Extensive use of graphingcalculators is incorporated throughout each course. - 2340 CALCULUS I Full Year Grades 11-12 5 Credits Prerequisite: Successful completion of the college preparatory mathematics program, including Precalculus and Trigonometry, and teacher recommendation.
 This is an introductory college-level course in differential and integral calculus.
 This course will introduce the students to many of the topics normally covered in a one-semester class of college level calculus.
 This course will not prepare the student for the advanced placement test in calculus.

-The advanced nature of the course requires the students to conscientiously complete their daily assignments.
+level calculus.
+This course will not prepare the students to conscientiously complete their daily assignments.

-2350 CALCULUS I AP Full Year Grades 11-12 5 Credits

-Prerequisite: Honors Precalculus/Trigonometry with a grade of 83 or better and teacher recommendation.
+2350 CALCULUS I AP Full Year Grades 11-12 5 Credits Prerequisite: Honors Pre-Calculus/Trigonometry with a grade of 83 or better and teacher and teacher recommendation.
 This course is for the highly motivated math student.
 Expectations and workload in all AP courses are significant.